 A number of previous studies have investigated the effects of geometrically disordered tilings.
 These models modify the quasiperiodic structure by making local permutations of the tiles at random locations, termed ``phason-flips''.
 Such models were studied both in 2D \cite{benza92,piechon95,schwabe,yamamoto,vekilov99} and 3D \cite{vekilov00}.
-The studies concluded that quenched phason disorder tends to delocalize the electronic states and promote quantum diffusion.
-The conductivity in finite samples of the 2D Penrose tiling was computed using Kubo formalism, and found to increase with the disorder due to a type of phason disorder \cite{fujiwara1993}.
+These studies of spectral and quantum diffusion properties concluded that phason disorder tends to delocalize the electronic states and promote quantum diffusion.
+The conductivity in finite samples of the 2D Penrose tiling was computed using Kubo formalism, and found to increase with a type of phason disorder \cite{fujiwara1993}.
 Grimm and Roemer carried out a recent study of spectral properties and found that both the pure and the phason-disordered tilings obey GOE statistics, implying absence of localization~\cite{grimmroemer}.
 The spectral properties of phason-disordered models agree qualitatively with those of our model, in the weak disorder limit.
-However our results on the mean square displacement, and the behavior of the diffusion exponents $\beta$, are in contradiction with the results reported in Ref.~\cite{benza92}.
-This indicates that the effects of random on-site energies on quantum diffusion and transport are different from those of phason disorder.
-In phason disordered models, contrarily to the onsite disorder model no nonmonotonicity has been observed.
+However the diffusion exponent $\beta$ in our model does not show an increase for weak disorder, in contrast to the results reported in Ref.~\cite{benza92}.
+This may imply that the effects of random on-site energies on quantum diffusion and transport are different from those of phason disorder.
+For phason disordered models no localized phase has been observed, contrarily to the onsite disorder model.
 It is an open question as to whether one can achieve an Anderson localized phase by phason disorder alone.